 Your About Us page is where you get to tell the story of your brand.
-In a competitive market, a story can set you apart, but you can’t rely on your product pages alone to showcase that story.
+In a competitive market, a story can set you apart.
+But you can’t rely on your product pages alone to showcase that story.

 After all, price and feature comparisons are only so motivating.
 If you can sell customers on your brand values and philosophy, they feel like they’re doing something more than just making a purchase.
-The secret is to learn how to tell your brand story to your customers, while speaking to their unique wants and needs.
+The secret is to learn how to tell your brand story to your customers, while also speaking to their unique wants and needs.

 We’ve picked a few of our favorite examples of About Us pages that show how to build a narrative around your brand: